webzf/ztronics/products.md

 OLED, LCD, TFT and e-paper displays.

 {% when "Modules" %}
-Relay, RFID, joystick, motor driver and interface modules.
+Relay, RFID, motor driver and interface modules.

 {% when "Communication" %}
-Wi-Fi, Bluetooth, LoRa, RF and wired communication modules.
+Wi-Fi, Bluetooth, LoRa and RF communication modules.

 {% when "Power" %}
 Voltage regulators, battery chargers and power management modules.